Stremio/stremio-addon-guide/docs/step2.md

 The name if the catalog's file must match the catalog `id`, that we defined in the manifest.

+This is our desired file structure:

+    my-stremio-addon
+    +-- manifest.json
+    +-- catalog
+        +-- movie
+            +-- movieCatalog.json

 We will add two movies in our catalog.
 The contents of the file should look like this:

 ```json